 Genocide and international law

-On the occasion of the publication of the works by Yves Ternon Genocide.
-Anatomy of a crime, ed.
-Armand Colin, 2016, and Genesis of international law.
-From the founding fathers to the Hague conferences, ed.
+On the occasion of the publication of Yves Ternon’s books Genocide.
+Anatomy of a Crime, ed.
+Armand Colin, 2016, and Genesis of International Law.
+Des pères fondateurs aux conférences de La Haye, ed.
 Karthala, 2016.

 Extrait de la 4e de couverture de l’ouvrage "Génocide, anatomie d’un crime" d'Yves Ternon, Armand Colin, 2016.

-Excerpt from the 4th cover of the book "Genocide, anatomy of a crime" by Yves Ternon, Armand Colin, 2016.
+Excerpt from the back cover of the book "Genocide, anatomy of a crime" by Yves Ternon, Armand Colin, 2016.

-A comparative approach of three proven genocides of the 20th centuryEuropean Jews, Armenians from the Ottoman Empire, and Tutsi from Rwanda – allows for understanding the specificity of the crime of genocide.
-International criminal justice, born in the 20th century, is the consecration of the work carried out since Antiquity by jurisconsults who, each in their own political space and the movement of thought of their time, founded international law.
+A comparative approach of three proven genocides of the 20th centuryEuropean Jews, Armenians from the Ottoman Empire, and Tutsi from Rwanda – allows us to understand the specificity of the crime of genocide.
+International criminal justice, born in the 20th century, is the consecration of the work carried out since antiquity by jurists who, each in his own political space and the movement of thought of his time, founded international law.

-In the presence of the author and Antoine Garapon, magistrate, secretary general of the Institut des hautes études sur la justice.
+In the presence of the author and Antoine Garapon, magistrate, secretary general of the Institute of Higher Studies on Justice.

 BOOK